stall with various oriental spices in local bazaar

 On September 8, 2023, a magnitude 6.8 earthquake struck Morocco near Adassil in the High Atlas Mountains, becoming the deadliest in the nation’s history, resulting in over 3,000 fatalities and numerous injuries.
 It was the strongest quake Morocco had experienced in a century.
 The epicenter was about 45 miles southwest of Marrakech, a popular tourist destination, and caused widespread destruction in the High Atlas Mountains, leaving many villages in ruins and thousands homeless.
 Therefore, there are some challenges that the surrounding areas are attempting to rebuild.

 Marrakesh’s Almedina future depends on embracing sustainable tourism practices.
-Visitors have a significant role to play in contributing to the preservation of this remarkable district.
+Visitors can significantly contribute to the preservation of this remarkable district.

 Respect for Local Customs: A Fundamental Practice